 This Masters programme provides advanced experience of the central role that manufacture and design take in the integration of mechanical engineering.

-· Mechanical Engineering is a core engineering discipline that has a long history in the University of Glasgow, dating back to the 1760’s and including such famous people as James Watt.
+- The University of Glasgow has been delivering world-class engineering education and research since 1840.
+Mechanical Engineering is a core engineering discipline that has a long history in the University dating back to the 1760s with academic contributors such as James Watt.